-Working from home has its benefits, that’s for sure.
+Working from home opportunities have their benefits, that’s for sure.
 No commute, no overhead, the money you make is your own, you’ve got the flexibility to do what you need to do when you need to do it, you’re your own boss… Wait a minute!
 These last two can certainly be great perks of the work-at-home lifestyle, but be careful because they can also be your downfall.

 Especially now that Spring is here, it’s all too easy to get caught up in the pretty weather and the desire to be anywhere but in your home office doing what needs to get done.
 Need to run a quick errand?
 No one is telling you that you can’t, so go; but on a sunny day, it’s all too tempting to not come back and get on task, isn’t it?
 And as for the fact that you’re your own boss, that’s great, but who’s there to motivate you when you’re just not feelin’ it?
 You and only you, that’s who!